Poll Worker Resources

 THE ELECTION DAY GUIDE FOR POLL WORKERS

-The 2024 Primary Election Day Guide is now available for Poll Workers
+The November 5, 2024 General Election Day Guide is now available.

 The Election Day Guide, in addition to in-person training, help poll workers to: